 See it doesn’t matter what you achieve, self-worth and belief come from within.
 Here a few more.
 Emma Watson said “It’s almost like the better I do, the more my feeling of inadequacy actually increases because I’m just going, ‘Any moment, someone’s going to find out I’m a total fraud, and that I don’t deserve any of what I’ve achieved.’

 So it’s time to put the I’m not talented, not good enough crap to bed.
 If you feel your skills aren’t up to par don’t let that be an excuse to not go after everything you want because most people feel like that.
 Leap anyway, you can do it afraid or at the very least, stop letting not knowing enough be an excuse to not go forward.
 Instead, dive into cultivating those skills.
 Sign up for the course, try the thing, send the email.
-Just do something to take yourself forward and know one day you do just have to be courageous and take the leap afraid.
-Trust because doubt and impostor syndrome won’t vanish unless you step up and Choose to Rise anyway.
+Just do something to take yourself forward and know that one day you do just have to be courageous and take the leap afraid.
+Trust because doubt and impostor syndrome won’t vanish but they don’t have to own you.

 Every time you don’t step up you’re depriving the world of your uniqueness i.e your greatness.
 You will be able to do things and share things in a way that nobody else will be able to because the way you see and tell a story is exclusive to you.
 Nobody else can see, feel and experience the exact way you do, that is your superpower, reserved only for you and nobody else can have that.
 No one can be the best version of you, but you.
-Someone is gotta really resonate with that and you if you keep what you have locked up because you’ve told yourself you’re not good enough you are literally rejecting yourself and you’re the one hurting you.
+Someone is gonna really resonate with that and with you.
+If you keep what you have locked up because you’ve told yourself you’re not good enough you are literally rejecting yourself and you’re the one hurting you the most.

 Start before you’re ready.
 I cringed at my 1st edition and even my 2nd edition audio series (no longer available lol).
-I cringe at FB lives I’ve done recently (we aren’t always on our A game) and yet it still helps people, but for everything I’ve done, I had to start before I was ready.
+I sometimes cringe at FB lives I’ve done recently (we aren’t always on our A-game, whatever the f.ck that means, vulnerability hangovers are a real thing) and yet it still helps people, but for everything I’ve done, I had to start before I was ready.
 I had to literally Choose To Rise.
 You master skills by just doing it anyway.

-Skills become mastered when you just show up, but you have to know to create and do anything of worthwhile you gotta start believing in yourself before you feel good enough.
-You do that by just showing up anyway because success and achievement don’t lead to more self-worth and belief.
-It’s your responsibility to cultivate that.
+Skills become mastered when you just show up, but you have to know to create and do anything that truly nourishes and expands you gotta start believing in yourself before you feel good enough.
+You do that by just showing up anyway afraid because success and achievement don’t lead to more self-worth and belief.
+It’s your responsibility to cultivate that, or should I say, decide you’re worthy because in reality only you can.
+It’s not outside of you.
+Every one of us is worthy and it’s not something anyone can give to you hence SELF-worth, you have to give it to yourself.
+You have to claim it and stop making others the god of your worth *eye roll* (I don’t give a crap how close to home they are either).
 It’s a crucial step in self-love journey and it needs your attention because it only works if you do.
-Loving yourself is being selfless enough to share with the world all that you have whether you believe you have it yet or not.
+Loving yourself is being selfless enough to share with the world all that you have, whether you believe you have it yet or not.

 People who are truly fulfilled aren’t tearing others down.
-So do the thing you want too afraid because you’ll have a hard being happy long term if you ignore your dreams.
+So do the thing you want too scared because you’ll have a hard being living with overall happiness long term if you ignore your dreams.
 If you don’t go after what you want and decide to stop hustling for worthiness you ain’t gonna find fulfilment.
 You decide on your worthiness.
 Period.

 Choose you, choose that you are worthy by having the audacity to just go for it.
 Belief comes from having the audacity to just do it anyway and being kind to yourself through the highs and lows.
 The successes and failures.

-If you need a confidence boost, I highly recommend the affirmations track combined with action.
+If you need an empowering boost, I highly recommend the Come Home To You audios.